Governance

 Annual General Meeting

 At every AGM individual shareholders are given the opportunity to put questions to the Chairman and to other members of the Board that may be present.
 Notice of the AGM is sent to shareholders at least 10 working days before the meeting.
-Details of proxy votes for and against each resolution, together with the votes withheld are announced to the London Stock Exchange and are published on the Company’s website as soon as practical after the meeting.
+Details of proxy votes for and against each resolution, together with the votes withheld are announced and published on the Company’s website as soon as practical after the meeting.

 Corporate Documents